Reading time: 5 minutes

 … less any personal injury or structured settlement contributions paid into your super accounts.

-If you are close to the $1.6 million cap, there are four strategies you may be able to consider to help moderate your total super balance:
+If you are close to the $1.7 million cap (in 2021-22), there are five strategies to consider that may help moderate your total super balance:

 SMSFs, however, usually only recognise the tax liabilities associated with unrealised capital gains when they are incurred.
 This means a member’s current account balance is usually based on the market value of the fund’s assets, not their after-tax value.